arielt/neut/README.md

 * Foob - browser bug, measurements don't make too much sense.

-Not trusted measurements are not accounted in statistics.
+Not trusted measurements are not included in statistics.